Senior 19 min · March 05, 2026

 Key Takeaway

-Recursive = elegant, self-documenting.
+Recursive = elegant, self-documenting, mirrors the English description.

-Iterative = safer for large datasets.
+Iterative = safer for production, O(1) space, easier to debug.

 Common Mistakes That Break Binary Search (And Exactly How to Fix Them)

 Third: getting the boundary updates wrong.
 Using middleIndex instead of middleIndex + 1 when updating the left boundary causes an infinite loop when your window is two elements wide.
 The loop never terminates because the window never shrinks.
+Specifically: when left=2 and right=3, mid=2 (integer division), and setting left = mid gives left=2 again — no progress.

 Let's look at each of these concretely in code so you can recognize them on sight.